-David H. Rich and Suzanne Elovecky of Todd & Weld LLP persuaded the 1st U.S. Circuit of Appeals to uphold a defamation verdict for their client, Saudi Arabian scientist Hayat Sindi, who sued Samia El-Moslimany and her mother arising from numerous publications accusing Dr. Sindi of fabricating and exaggerating her academic credentials.
+David H. Rich of Todd & Weld LLP persuaded the 1st U.S. Circuit of Appeals to uphold a defamation verdict for their client, Saudi Arabian scientist Hayat Sindi, who sued Samia El-Moslimany and her mother arising from numerous publications accusing Dr. Sindi of fabricating and exaggerating her academic credentials.

 Dr. Sindi contended at the July 2016 trial that beginning in 2011 Samia El-Moslimany and her mother, Ann, engaged in an extensive, ongoing campaign to besmirch Dr. Sindi's professional and academic reputation by, among other things, posting defamatory statements on a website, sending inflammatory emails to her professional colleagues and business associates, and distributing fliers containing falsehoods at academic conferences.